ONLYOFFICE/snap-documentserver/README.md

 - **Private key (.key)**
 - **SSL certificate (.crt)**

-So you need to create and install the following files:

-        /app/onlyoffice/DocumentServer/data/certs/onlyoffice.key
-        /app/onlyoffice/DocumentServer/data/certs/onlyoffice.crt

 When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
 Skip the following section if you are have CA certified SSL certificates.

 #### Generation of Self Signed Certificates